InvestMaryland Wins Big, Raises $84 million for VC program

 Goldman boiled successful entrepreneurship down to the two basic tenets that we all inherently know: 1: A steadfast, laser-focused, driven commitment to what we are building, in which we will do whatever we need to succeed, and 2: A passionate belief in the change we are trying to make.

-Thanks to Tien Wong (follow him on Twitter: @tienwong, and subscribe to his blog – Winning Ideas at (http://tienwong.wordpress.com/) for helping to quench the entrepreneurial thirst for learning with a great event!
+Thanks to Tien Wong (follow him on Twitter: @tienwong, and subscribe to his blog – Winning Ideas at (https://tienwong.wordpress.com/) for helping to quench the entrepreneurial thirst for learning with a great event!

 And thanks to Seth Goldman (@HonestTea) for showing us what happens when you never ever ever ever ever give up.